Acupuncture Banoon

 Minimum 4 Year Bachelor Degree | 48 -72 hour course |

-Chinese Medicine Board Australian (CMBA) Registered practitioners | There is no registration required.
-Therefore, minimum eligibility standards can or may not apply. |
+Chinese Medicine Board Australian (CMBA) Registered practitioners | Minimum competence standards are observed as registration is not required. |

-Practises Holistically – Treats the area affected as well as the wider system that governs that area.
-Based on a 2000 year old system. | The only treatment is to the area in question and it works by beating the muscle into submission. |
+A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
+Based on a system that dates back over 2000 years ago. | Focuses only on treating the area affected in a painful manner by beating the muscle to submission or forcing the it into release. |

 Mandatory continuing professional education for registration | No continuing professional development required. |